idcrosby/website/content/post/static-site.md

         --member="serviceAccount:github-deploy-site@iancrosby-ca.iam.gserviceaccount.com" \
         --role="roles/storage.objectAdmin"

-And finally, we create the key which we can then store as a secret for our GitHub Action:
+Finally, we create the key which we can then store as a secret for our GitHub Action:

     gcloud iam service-accounts keys create ~/temp-key.json \
         --iam-account github-deploy-site@iancrosby-ca.iam.gserviceaccount.com

+And with that we have a fully automated deployment pipeline for our new site.
+Each code change to our repo's main branch will automatically get built, pushed to our storage bucket and is immediately live!

+There are few addional things which you may want to add, such as SSL, or a staging environment for previewing changes.
+I'll come back to these and a few other upgrades in a later post.